spoigai21/spoigai21/README.md

-# Hi, I'm Shayan Poigai 👋
+# About Me:

-**CS student at Santa Clara University (GPA 4.0) · Full-stack & AI engineer · Co-founder @ Adorus**
+**CS student at Santa Clara University · Co-founder @ Adorus · SWE Intern @ HerbsPro**

-I build software end-to-end — from data models and APIs to frontends and cloud deployment — and I'm especially drawn to the invisible foundations that make products reliable at scale.
-Recently published research on public sentiment toward LLMs, and I spend most of my time shipping real products people actually use.
+I build software end-to-end - APIs, frontends, and cloud deployment - with a focus on what keeps products reliable at scale.
+Sole developer of my startup Adorus, building agentic AI features at HerbsPro, and co-author of a peer-reviewed paper accepted into HIBIBI 2026.
+Reach me at spoigai@scu.edu.

 📍 Fremont, CA · 📫 spoigai21@gmail.com · 🔗 [Portfolio](https://shayan-poigai.vercel.app/) · [LinkedIn](https://www.linkedin.com/in/shayanpoigai/)